Eve: Christianity

 In Christian art, Eve is most commonly depicted as the temptress of Adam.
-During the Renaissance, artists often portrayed the serpent in the Garden as bearing a woman’s face identical to Eve’s own.
+During the Renaissance, artists often portrayed the serpent in the Garden as bearing a woman’s face identical to Eve's own.
 She is likewise compared to the figure of Pandora in Greco-Roman mythology, who was similarly held responsible for introducing evil into the world.

 Some Christians claim monogamy is implied in the story of Adam and Eve as one woman is created for one man.
 Eve's being taken from his side implies not only her secondary role in the conjugal state (1 Corinthians 11:9), but also emphasizes the intimate union between husband and wife, and the dependence of her to him.

 In Christian tradition, Eve is a prefigurement of the Virgin Mary who is also sometimes called "the Second Eve".

 Gnosticism

 In Gnosticism, Eve is often seen as the embodiment of the supreme feminine principle, called Barbelo.
-She is equated with the light-maiden of Sophia, creator of the word (Logos) of God, the thygater tou photos or simply the Virgin Maiden, Parthenos.
+She is equated with the light-maiden of Sophia, creator of the word (Logos) of God, the thygater tou photos ("daughter of light") or simply Parthenos ("virgin").
 In other texts she is equated with Zoe (Life).
 In other Gnostic texts, such as the Hypostasis of the Archons, the Pistis Sophia is equated with Eve's daughter, Norea, the wife of Seth.